PranavKumar9529desai/BitTorrent-Client/Readme.md

 - This .torrent file contains all the meta information necessary for the download such as
 - name , URL of tracker , size.
 - all this data in encoded into format called as "Bencoding" it binary format that can be easily tranaslated into JSON or python object literal.

+### What is Tracker ?
+- This is where the tracker comes in.
+A tracker is a central server keeping track of available peers for a given torrent

+### What we need to request Tracker to give us List of peers
+- peer_id ( random 20 byte hash )
+- info_hash ( calculated from info dict )